 Protecting yourself from an active shooter is not something we ever want to think about but we need to know what to do if it happens.
 No one guessed a health department building in San Bernardino would have a shooting but it did.
-Surprisingly, the majority aren’t terrorist related.
-They’re mostly carried out by white males 18-late ’20s who have a beef about something.
-With the exception of San Bernardino, female shooters are extremely rare.
+Surprisingly, the majority aren’t terrorist-related.

-I attended a women’s networking meeting and our speaker was Capt.
+At an event I attended, our speaker was Capt.
 Stacy Gerlich, of the Los Angeles Fire Department.
-She’s been to our meetings before to give us tips on earthquake preparedness and is a funny and insightful speaker.
-This time, she delved into dealing with an active shooter because it’s happening everywhere.
+Her topic was how to deal with an active shooter as they’ve become more commonplace these days.
 No one is immune and it’s critical to know what to do.

 Did you know that a Costco store only has 2 main exits?
 One to go in and one to go out.
-There are exit doors with alarms throughout the building.
+But, there are exit doors with alarms throughout the building.
 Don’t be afraid to use them if you feel threatened even if you know the alarm will go off.

 When someone starts shooting you have three options: